CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: Background

 These hypersurfaces are easily visualized in the Poincaré ball model: A geodesic sphere is a Euclidean sphere that is disjoint from $\partial \mathbb{H}^3$.
 A horosphere is a sphere that touches $\partial \mathbb{H}^3$.
-A totally geodesic hyperplane is a half sphere that intersects $\partial \mathbb{H}^3$ orthogonally.
-An equidistant lies is a sphere that intersect $\partial \mathbb{H}^3$ but not orthogonally.
+A totally geodesic hyperplane is a spherical cap that intersects $\partial \mathbb{H}^3$ orthogonally.
+An equidistant is a sphere that intersect $\partial \mathbb{H}^3$ but not orthogonally.
 Every equidistant has a constant distance from the totally geodesic hyperplane that share the sames intersection on $\partial \mathbb{H}^3$.
 Throughout the following sections, horospheres and equidistants are frequently used.